 Marketing Planner Job Role

-I remember trying to meet with the director of an independent film, and I had to deal with both offices in New York and Los Angeles.
+I remember trying to meet with the director of an independent film and dealing with both offices in New York and Los Angeles.
 I got the interview, which was a successful interview and article all around.

-To find any assistant media planner jobs, you have to have excellent people skills, be willing to solve problems, be creative, with excellent communication skills, and use common sense.
+To find any assistant media planner job, you must have excellent people skills, be willing to solve problems, be creative, have excellent communication skills, and use common sense.
 A media planner for the film industry needs to be in tune with the trades, culture, values, Internet, social media, and audiences.
-They need to know the latest technology and implementing it for their customer's advantage and success.
-Working for the film industry as a freelance media planner, you work 50 plus hours a week—it's expected.
+They need to know and implement the latest technology for their customer's advantage and success.
+Working for the film industry as a freelance media planner, you work 50-plus hours a week—it's expected.
 You have to organize and put together proposals for your department seniors in a short amount of time.
-Advertising is a high-stress, competitive business, but there is a pay-off in the end – successful movie and a great future in the film business.
+Advertising is a high-stress, competitive business, but there is a pay-off—a successful movie and a great future in the film business.

 Source

 The variety of media available to promote a film seems endless.
 When you approach the field and are looking for assistant media planner jobs, you would benefit from looking into media planning subdivisions like social media planner, digital media planner, Facebook media planner, Google media planner, and so forth.
-A graduate media planner needs to know their options and is familiar with each media.
+A graduate media planner must know their options and be familiar with each media.

 © 2007 Kenna McHugh